nealxun/forecasting_principle_and_practices/ideas.md

 ## ETS chapter
  * exponential smoothing with covariates?
- * different types of residuals for ETS models.
- * Some derivations of prediction intervals -- SES,
- * Formulas for forecast variance in ETS chapter.
- * Bagged ETS

 ## ARIMA chapter
  * Formulas for forecast variance in ARIMA chapter using psi weights